Our response to COVID-19

 Walk-in customer support for Metro Mobility has been discontinued.

-When boarding, if the bus or train does not have space to allow adequate social distancing, the operator will display "Next Bus Please" on the overhead sign, notifying customers that they need to wait for the next trip.
+Operators are monitoring the number of people on each route to assure sufficient distancing on vehicles.
+When the vehicle approaches, if the bus or train does not have space to allow safe distancing, the operator will display, “Next Bus Please” on the overhead sign, notifying customers that they need to wait for the next trip.

 Learn more about Metro Transit’s response to COVID-19.